ExodusMovement/binauth/README.md

 // Client
 const signedChallenge = await sodium.sign({
   privateKey,
-  message: Buffer.from(challenge, 'base64'),
+  message: challenge,
 })
 ```

-7. The client sends the signed challenge, serialized in base64, and its public key, serialized in hex format, to the server.
+7. The client sends its public key and the signed challenge to the server.

 8. The server validates the signed challenge.
 Therein, a boatload of validation occurs:
   - The server verifies the signed challenge is signed by the public key given by the client.
-  - After unwrapping the client's signature, the server's signature is also verified.
+  - After unwrapping the client's signature, the server's own signature is also verified.
   - The public key from the initial challenge byte array is compared with the one given by the client - they must be equal.
   - The server validates that the initial challenge's version byte is correct.
   - The server validates that the initial challenge's timestamp is within the defined challenge time-to-live (TTL) of the current time, and is not in the future.

-If all validation steps succeed, the server signs and issues an authentication token, encoded in base64, which will authorize that client as having control of the given public key.
-The signed authentication token is the same format as a signed challenge returned by `binauth.getChallenge`, with a different version byte, the client's public key, and the current timestamp.
+If all validation steps succeed, the server signs and issues an authentication token, which will authorize that client as having control of the given public key.
+The signed authentication token is the same binary format as a signed challenge returned by `binauth.getChallenge`, with a different version byte, the client's public key, and the current timestamp.
 All of the above is encapsulated within the method `binauth.getToken`.

 If validation fails, an error is thrown which may have a `.statusCode` property. `.statusCode` is provided if a planned validation step does not succeed, and the status code describes what class of failure occurred.
 Right now, it can either be `400` (BadRequest), `401` (Unauthorized), or `undefined`.
 If `.statusCode` is `undefined`, it should be considered an internal server error, and is probably a bug which should be reported.